rachel960122/search-engine/README.md

 In `WikiSearch.java`, fill in the bodies of `and`, `or`, and `minus` so that the relevant tests pass.
 You don't have to worry about `testSort` yet.

 You can run `WikiSearchTest` without using Jedis because it doesn't depend on the index in your Redis database.
 But if you want to run a query against your index, you have to provide a file with information about your Redis server.
 If you did this in the previous lab, you can just copy it over.
-Otherwise you can find instructions in CAN WE LINK TO PREVIOUS LAB???.
+Otherwise you can find instructions in [cs-application-backing-with-redis-lab](ADD THIS LINK AFTER DEPLOYMENT).

 Run `ant JedisMaker` to make sure it is configured to connect to your Redis server.
 Then run `WikiSearch`, which prints results from three queries: